barkinb/Level4Project/timelog.md

 ## Week 13
 ### 13/12/2023
-* *2 hr* Looking at other visual nomogram generator NomoDevel
+* *2 hr* Looking at other visual nomogram generators NomoDevel
 * *.5 hr* watched a video on direct manipulation strategies
-* *2 hr* Dissertation write up and looking at hall of fame projects
+* *2 hr* Dissertation write-up and looking at Hall of fame projects
 * *2 hr* Nomogram research and refresh

 ### 14/12/2023